Starting your own coaching practice

 Coaching is not a protected profession.
 Anyone who wants to help people with burnout complaints or nutrition, for example, can open a coaching practice.
 Even without a diploma.
 Do you want to take out professional liability insurance?
 Then insurers sometimes require a diploma.
 If you choose a training course, check whether it is recognised.
 If a course is approved, you know your diploma has value.

 You want your clients to know that they are in good hands.
 So, show on your website which courses you have taken.
 And do you have a quality mark, such as EIA (in Dutch)?
 This quality mark is isued by the professional organisation for coaches NOBCO.
 Mention the quality mark on your website as well.
-Proof of your quality will help you help convince people to choose you as their coach.
+Proof of your quality will help convince people to choose you as their coach.

 Advantages of professional organisations